jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   - **new fine metal** means any fine metal which has been refined into fine metal by a refiner of fine metal
   - **New Zealand** means New Zealand as defined in section YA 1 of the Income Tax Act 2007
   - **non-fungible token** means a cryptoasset that contains unique distinguishing identification codes or metadata
+  - **non-integral deductions** means, for goods (the main goods), deductions for other goods or services that— (a) did not make a substantial improvement to the main goods; and (b) did not become an integral part of the main goods without which the main goods would be incomplete or unable to function
   - **non-profit body** means any society, association, or organisation, whether incorporated or not,— (a) which is carried on other than for the purposes of profit or gain to any proprietor, member, or shareholder; and (b) which is, by the terms of its constitution, rules, or other document constituting or governing the activities of that society, association, or organisation, prohibited from making any distribution whether by way of money, property, or otherwise howsoever, to any such proprietor, member, or shareholder